GSA/digitalgov.gov/content/posts/2015-09-18-success-spotlight-challenge-takes-students-biomedicine-to-next-level.md

 ## Rising to the Challenge

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-333-Kundrod-lab.jpg" alt="Kathryn Kundrod" %}The challenge allowed the students to take advantage of a variety of resources to push them beyond their typical coursework.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-333-Kundrod-lab.jpg" alt="Kathryn Kundrod" >}}The challenge allowed the students to take advantage of a variety of resources to push them beyond their typical coursework.

 During the competition phase, the students consulted with faculty members and industry experts as they experimented with design and business concepts.
 The core of the team knew each other from bioengineering classes, and recruited other students who could offer mechanical engineering and supply chain expertise along the way.